-Said M. Shiyab is a Professor of Translation Studies and Graduate Coordinator of the Department of Modern Language and Classical Language Studies at Kent State University.
-Prior to joining Kent State, Professor Shiyab was teaching at the University of Geneva, Switzerland.
-He has also taught at various academic institutions including the University of Southern Indiana, University of Evansville, King Saud University, Yarmouk University, and the (UAE) University.
-Professor Shiyab founded the Department of Translation Studies at the UAE University, and served as its Chair between 2004 and 2012, in addition to serving as Acting Chair of the French Language Program at the same institution.
+Said M. Shiyab is a Professor of Translation Studies and Director of the Arabic MA Translation Program at Kent State University.
+Prior to joining Kent State University, Professor Shiyab was teaching at the University of Geneva, Switzerland, where he taught graduate and undergraduate translation courses.
+He has also taught at various institutions including the Indiana University, King Saud University, Yarmouk University, and the UAE University.
+Prof. Shiyab founded the Department of Translation Studies at the UAE University, and served as its Chair between 2004 and 2012, in addition to serving as Acting Chair of the French Language Program at the same institution.

 In 2007, Prof Shiyab received the College Best Performance Award for Excellence in Scholarship, recognizing his excellent scholarship.
 He is a member of various international organizations such as Babel’s editorial board, Chartered Institute of Linguists, London, UK, Higher Council for Translation, Arab League, among others.
 He is a Language Consultant and Translation Test Assessor for Xerox Global Knowledge and Language Services.

 Besides the many articles published in well refereed journals, Dr. Shiyab published books including, but not limited to the following: